 MPOWER reports your loan to TransUnion, one of the major credit bureaus in the U.S., which can help you establish and build credit in the U.S. system.
 It can also send you support letters which you may need for your student visa.

-Additionally, you may be able to use your credit history from your home country to apply for a student loan from MPOWER.
+Additionally, you may be able to use your credit history from your home country to apply for an international student loan without a cosigner from MPOWER.

 Use your international credit history to apply for a loan to fund your studies in the U.S. with MPOWER Financing.

 The entire application process generally takes two to 10 weeks, depending on how long it takes you to upload the required documents and for MPOWER and your school to verify the information.
 If you’re approved and accept the loan, your loan amount will be sent directly to your school.

 Unlike MPOWER, Prodigy Finance solely focuses on graduate students who are attending top-ranked schools.
 To qualify for an international student loan with no cosigner, you’ll need to be from one of the supported countries, attending one of the approved schools (there are over 900 worldwide) and seeking a degree in:

 Health sciences, including dentistry, nursing and public health

 You’ll also need to use the funds for a study abroad program, although if you’ve lived in a country for less than a year, you may qualify for a loan to pay for school in that country.

 Prodigy offers loans of up to $40,000 with a 4% admin fee (similar to an origination fee).
 Your loan amount and interest rate will depend on your future earning potential rather than credit history.
 Prodigy attempts to determine this based on information from your application, data from the schools it supports and past customers’ experiences.
 Your international student loan without a cosigner will also have a variable rate, which means the interest rate and your payment amount may increase or decrease in the future.